The Manifesto of the Equals: Authorship and context

-This community was then founded as Le Tribun du Peuple by Babeuf, who, after being released from prison six months after March in 1795, was proclaimed the leader of the Society of the Pantheon, a secret society of former Jacobins who met in the crypt of the Convent of Sainte-Geneviève.
-As the freedom of expression started to be perceived as antagonism against the state rather than ‘an open and legal agitation for political reform’, a debate of whether one had the right to assemble and debate opinions contrary to the rules of the state became the central issue in the relationship between the state and the writer under the Directory.
-And as the Directory increasingly started to deem literature and other forms of writing that were interpreted as opposing the rules of the state, a new kind of journalism was founded by candidates who acted upon the radical theory of the unfinished French Revolution and aimed for the political emancipation of the Directory, called ‘revolutionary manifesto’.
-It was called a ‘Manifesto’ because, as deciphered by its Latin etymology manus ("hand"), it indicates that it is something palpable, that it can be touched and apprehended by everyone.
-To continue the radical contradiction against the traditional mannerism of French aristocracy, this genre derived its function from the customary act of kings and princes who would publish a manifesto to make clear their reasons for action by reproducing this into a concept of public reasoning as a public manifestation, ‘an assembling of the people before the truth’.
+This community was then founded as Le Tribun du Peuple by Babeuf, who, after being released from prison six months after March in 1795, was proclaimed the leader of the Society of the Panthéon, a secret society of former Jacobins who met in the crypt of the Abbey of Saint Genevieve.
+As the freedom of expression started to be perceived as antagonism against the state rather than 'an open and legal agitation for political reform', a debate of whether one had the right to assemble and debate opinions contrary to the rules of the state became the central issue in the relationship between the state and the writer under the Directory.
+And as the Directory increasingly started to deem literature and other forms of writing that were interpreted as opposing the rules of the state, a new kind of journalism was founded by candidates who acted upon the radical theory of the unfinished French Revolution and aimed for the political emancipation of the Directory, called 'revolutionary manifesto'.
+It was called a 'Manifesto' because, as deciphered by its Latin etymology manus ("hand"), it indicates that it is something palpable, that it can be touched and apprehended by everyone.
+To continue the radical contradiction against the traditional mannerism of French aristocracy, this genre derived its function from the customary act of kings and princes who would publish a manifesto to make clear their reasons for action by reproducing this into a concept of public reasoning as a public manifestation, 'an assembling of the people before the truth'.
 This insurgent genre became a safe haven for artists and critics to openly question the relationship between the reality of the revolutionary state and the optimistic vision of the national revolution, as manifested in the Manifesto of the Equals, written in 1796, which was thought to be predominantly written by Maréchal.
 Unsurprisingly, Maréchal was involved in the composition of the Manifesto of the Equals because for him, as long as the distinctions of birth, social rank, education and occupation remained the primary defining feature of civilian life, the Revolution remained unfinished.
 The Manifesto of the Equals was the first ever political manifesto that could be manifested into a public vision, a radical piece of writing which was not a declaration nor a set of regulations.
 Not only is it a truth that openly and explicitly presented itself as a reaction, as a counter-text against all constitutions and laws (especially the aristocratic charters of 1791 and 1795), it was the significant polemic against the bourgeois constitutions of the French Republic.
 Although it is believed that Maréchal is the sole author of the Manifesto, historians have nevertheless underlined the possibility that other fellow revolutionaries were involved in its production (such as Babeuf) due to the fact that this piece was composed during the increasing persecution of anti-government writers as worthy of the death penalty by the state and thus had to be written under the utter secrecy of the Conspiracy of the Equals, in which both Maréchal and Babeuf were involved in.